-In special cases when a student needs a course listed in the catalogue but not currently available, the student may request to take the course by means of an independent, directed study (tutorial) with a Teaching Fellow who is qualified to teach in the area of the course.
-The character of the work and the way of reporting it will be left to the Teaching Fellow, but all directed study courses must be approved by the Senior Fellow who is Director of the Cluster within which the course is included.
-The directed study must be completed within the term in which it is started.
-The normal tuition rate is charged for all directed study courses.
+In special cases when a student needs a course listed in the catalogue but not currently available, the student may request to take the course by means of an independent, directed study (tutorial).
+All directed study courses must be approved by Director of the Cluster within which the course is included.
+Also, a professor teaching a course with one (1) enrolled student in it can treat the course as a directed study.